MuhammadGb/Ascii-eccommerce/README.md

 Features

-products are displayed in a grid. the user has an option to sort the products in ascending order.
+Products are displayed in a grid. the user has an option to sort the products in ascending order.
 Can sort by "size", "price" or "id".

-each product has:
+Each product has:
 a "size" field, which is the font-size (in pixels). a "price" field, in cents.
 Formatted as dollars like $3.51. a "date" field, which is the date the product was added to the catalog.
 Dates are displayed in relative time (eg. "3 days ago") unless they are older than 1 week, in which case the full date is displayed.